Skip to main content

 Matt, an American & a most accomplished traveler, spent weeks each year in a San Francisco village with friends.
 That night’s dinner with his friends, just before I would turn east to Mexico City, he challenged me to “just keep driving south thru Mexico, Guatemala, Belize, & back into Mexico's, Yucatán.”

-I camped on Mexico’s ocean beaches, ate in seaside village restaurants, walked the open markets of larger towns, solo kayaked huge coastal bays alongside fisherman’s flying nets, danced on beaches by campfire with women & their children, and spent days exploring Mayan’s magnificent ruins.
+I camped on Mexico’s ocean beaches, ate in seaside village restaurants, walked the open markets of larger towns, solo kayaked huge coastal bays alongside fisherman’s flying nets, & spent days exploring Mayan’s magnificent ruins.

-Juana ran up the steep hillside to get me 5 gallon pail of freshwater that I could dip a bowl into and pour over myself as a shower.
+In a small bay side village, Las Negras, parked on the beach.
+Juana ran up the steep hillside to get me 5 5-gallon pail of fresh water that I could dip a bowl into and pour over myself as a shower.
 Thank you, M'Lady.
+That evening, I danced on the beach by the campfire with the women & their children.

 In Guatemala, I parked near a family’s oceanside home, where they welcomed me in like a long-lost relative.
 I almost fell in love with a daughter, played music with the sons, and had two vicious dogs tied to my van to protect me at night.